wannadiexd/plu/README.md

 ## Purpose

-The coding exercises are designed to test knowledge of the following concepts:
+The coding exercises are designed to test your knowledge of the following concepts:
 * PLU decomposition
 * The inverse of a square matrix